Kazz4343/Simple-weather-app/README.md

-# Pokedex V.2
+# Simple Weather App

-This is a Pokedex V2 that I create while practicing create web app with api and other things that my help me learn and ultimately landing a job
+This is another project of my API practice